mykelalvis/FT/Traveller/WORKING/Mongoose/MGP3810 Scout.md

 Cargo 46
 Total Tonnage & Cost 49.5 1,675,000

 This is often used on the Terrapin stations (see below) to extend crew endurance.
-Otherwise, it is used to move important though non- hazardous equipment other carrier space is unavailable.
+Otherwise, it is used to move important though non-hazardous equipment other carrier space is unavailable.

 HAZARDOUS CARGO MODULE

 Hazardous cargo moduleHazardous cargo module 1.5 1.5 Armor BSD 6 points 2.5 .75